 Come work in Alaska!

 Opportunities are now available for graduate study in the exciting field of crustal deformation.
 Our group uses precise geodetic and other techniques to study the motions and deformation of the solid earth: plate motions, deformation due to active tectonics, earthquakes, aseismic fault slip events, and the deformation associated with active volcanoes.
 Exciting new data sets are available from the EarthScope Plate Boundary Observatory, and from growing continuous GPS networks on Alaska volcanoes deployed by the Alaska Volcano Observatory.
-Opportunities are available for one or more new graduate students.
+Opportunities are available for one or more new graduate students.- What kind of work do we do?

 What kind of work do we do?